Man sentenced to life in slayings of Cherokee firefighter, wife

 The gunman was a young neighbor Amber and Justin Hicks didn’t even know, according to investigators.

-The couple’s deaths shocked their family and community.
+The couple’s deaths were shocking.
 Justin Hicks, 31, was a Cherokee County firefighter, and he and his 31-year-old wife had celebrated their son’s second birthday in August.
-The family was excited for their new home.
+The two were excited for their new home and the upcoming weddings of friends and family.

 “He shot them both in their head in the comfort of their home,” Green said Thursday.